-There, there is no open path between $C$ and $D$, so it presents the $d$-separation relation $C\perp D$.
-In fact, it also presents the $\sigma$-separation relation $C\oldperp_{\sigma} D$.
-However, it is possible to construct a functional model on this graph where $C$ and $D$ are perfectly correlated.
+In it, there is no open path between $C$ and $D$, so this graph satisfies the $d$-separation relation $C\perp D$.
+In fact, it also satisfies the $\sigma$-separation relation $C\oldperp_{\sigma} D$, as shown in Ref.~\cite{forre2017markov}.
+However, it is possible to construct a functional model on this graph where $C$ and $D$ are (perfectly) correlated.

-Such a model is obtained from the functions $a=c\oplus b$ and $b=a\oplus d$, where all the variables are binary and $\oplus$ is sum modulus two.
-Let us consider all possible cases: \begin{itemize} \item When $c=d=0$, we have $a=b$; \item When $c=d=1$, we have $a=b\oplus 1$; \item When $c\neq d$, there is no solution for $A$ and $B$. \end{itemize}
+Such a model is obtained from the functions ${a=c\oplus b}$ and ${b=a\oplus d}$, where all the variables are binary and $\oplus$ indicates summation modulus two.
+Let us consider all the possible cases: \begin{itemize} \item When $c=d=0$, we have $a=b$; \item When $c=d=1$, we have $a=b\oplus 1$; \item When $c\neq d$, there is no solution for $A$ and $B$. \end{itemize} That is, the functional model only has solutions when ${c=d}$, so $c$ and $d$ are (perfectly) correlated.

-That is, the functional model only has solutions when $c=d$.
 Thus, this is an example where both the $d$-separation rule and the $\sigma$-separation rule are not valid.